Alberto Aiello Graci

 His patch of heaven is part 50 year old, 8500 high density, free-standing 'alberello' vines at 1000 metres above sea level that produce naturally low yields amid the black grainy soils, part younger trained vines on flatter, lower sandier terra.
 He prefers to tend his vines as naturally as possible.

-Fermentation takes place in a combination of large cement and Austrian Stockhinger oak of 42hl, at ambient (30-35 celsius) temperatures, using wild yeast, before moving the wine into slightly smaller Gamba barrels.
+Fermentation takes place in a combination of large cement and Au strian Stockhinger oak of 42hl, at ambient (30-35 celsius) temperatures, using wild yeast, before moving the wine into slightly smaller Gamba barrels.
 He seeks the reductive quality of large oak, that captures the character of the soil and fruit, rather than the stylistic effects of micro-oxygenation brought by French barriques.

-a 500 case production of only Nerello Mascalese and Cappuccio
+(from vines 600 metres up - a 500 case production of only Nerello Mascalese and Cappuccio